reda-bouzad/Documentary-Recommender/README.md

 # ChatBot 🤖

 ## Description
-This is a simple chatbot that can be used to answer questions about the weather, time, and date.
-It can also tell jokes and play games.
-The chatbot is written in Python and uses the ChatterBot
+This is a simple chatbot that can be used to answer questions about Documentaries , don't know what to watch easy just ask the bot and he will help you figure it out 😆

 ## Installation 🔥
 To install the chatbot, you will need to install the following packages: